 The following day, get some breakfast at Big Sur Bakery before heading north into Monterey.
 Though this is the less talked about part of the coastline, it is equally noteworthy as it has a mix of dramatic cliffs, oceanfront wildflowers, waterfalls, and a few tunnels of trees.

 If you only stop in one place, have it be at Calla Lily Valley and walk the trails along Garrapata State Park.
 Make sure to drive carefully along the famous Bixby Bridge as many an Instagrammer will haphazardly stop on the shoulder to capture the bridge that’s in the opening of Big Little Lies.

-You can then spend an evening exploring Carmel-By-The-Sea, treating yourself to spa services in Carmel Valley, or taking in the waterfront and the Monterey Bay Aquarium.
-We can, of course, help you with all those specifics.
+You can then spend an evening exploring Carmel-By-The-Sea, treating yourself to wine tasting and spa services in Carmel Valley, or taking in the waterfront and the Monterey Bay Aquarium.
+We can, of course, help you with all those travel planning specifics.

 At this point, you can return south or head north to Santa Cruz and San Francisco, depending on how much time you have.

 California Road Trip Planner